-If your blurry vision comes and goes, this could be related to tiredness, dry eyes, lack of sleep or even eyestrain.
+If your blurry vision comes and goes, this could be related to tiredness, dry eyes, lack of sleep or eyestrain.

 TIP: Book a dry eye assessment appointment.
-Your optometrist will assess your tear film quality using various techniques and advise the best way of management specific to your eyes.
+Your optometrist will assess your tear film quality using various techniques and advise the best way of management, specific to your eyes.

-Dry eyes, an allergy, and lack of sleep or tiredness frequently cause burning eyes.
+Dry eyes, an allergy and lack of sleep or tiredness, frequently cause burning eyes.

 Pain in your eyes can described as being:

-* throbbing in nature.
+- or throbbing in nature.

-If you have pain and redness in your eyes, you should have an emergency eye test or go straight to the emergency eye department at the hospital.
+If you have pain and redness in your eyes, you should have an emergency eye test, or go straight to the emergency eye department at the hospital.

-If you ever notice a sudden increase in floaters, with flashes of lights and a mist or curtain over your vision, this needs to be taken very seriously.
-You should book an emergency eye test appointment or go straight to the emergency eye department at the hospital.
+If you ever notice a sudden increase in floaters, with flashes of lights and a mist, or curtain, over your vision, this needs to be taken very seriously.
+You should book an emergency eye test appointment, or go straight to the emergency eye department at the hospital.
 This can be indicative of a retinal problem, like retinal detachment.

-1. Don’t rub your eyes
+- Don’t rub your eyes

-2. Don’t try to take the foreign body out
+- Don’t try to take the foreign body out

-If you are having difficulty focusing on near objects like books, electronic devices like ipad and kindle then this could be indicative of presbyopia.
+If you are having difficulty focusing on near objects like books, electronic devices like iPad and Kindle then this could be indicative of presbyopia.
 This is when the crystalline lens inside your eye losses its elasticity and the surrounding muscles become more rigid.
-Normal signs include near objects look blurry, you get eyestrain and fatigue.
-Book an appointment for an eye test.
+Normal signs include near objects look blurry, eyestrain and fatigue.

 There are many causes of red or bloodshot eyes.
 The main causes include:

-* Eye infection
+- Eye infection

-* Eye allergies
+- Eye allergies

 - Broken blood vessel

 Eye allergies – The common symptoms of allergies include itchy eyes, red eyes, watery and puffy.
-The allergy can vary considerably from seasonable plant allergy or all year round dust or pet allergy.
+The allergy can vary considerably from seasonable plant allergy, or all year round dust or pet allergy.